jatin-c/vendormanage/README.md

 ## `All of the endpoints are restricted and requires an authentication Token to be accessed.`

-# Steps for registering yourself and obtaining access token :-
+# Steps for registering yourself and obtaining access token (Use Postman to interact with APIs. download Postman here [Download Postman](https://www.postman.com/downloads/):-
 ## User Registration

 - **Path:** `api/authapp/user/register/`